Loan guide

 • Use Payment Calculator for the same formula with a simpler layout.

-• Use Amortization Calculator to test extra monthly payments.
+• Use Amortization Calculator to see the month-by-month balance.

 Sources and estimate notes